Penguinlay/notion-inline-latex/README.md

 - - [Unofficial NotionHacks Slack](https://notionhacks.slack.com/join/shared_invite/enQtNDk4MTM3NzQ5NjE4LWVjYzg3ODhhYWIzY2I4NTE5ZDJjNmU2OTNlNDFmYzQwZTQ3YzdlMmZiMmZkOTNlYmJhNDUzMmIyZjFmZTEzZTg).

 ## Known Limitations
-- For the script to work properly, you need at least one math block present in the page where you want to render inline LaTeX.
+- You need at least one math block present in the page where you want to render inline LaTeX.
 - Render at startup will not work when the page is loaded from page navigation.
-Quick fix is just write something and delete for render at keyup to pick up the cue.
+Quick fix is just click a neutral key like shift for render at keyup to pick up the keyup cue.

 ## To-Do-List
 - [ ] Figure out a way to eliminate the need for the presence of math block for the script to work.